noaione/.aegibulan/README.md

 **Caveats**:
 - The speed of the script can be really slow if the video gets longer and longer
+- If there's a line with same start time, it will be duplicated
+- Since it takes the first frame of the sub, sadly you can use \fade effect or it'll be broken.

 **Sample**
 ![Sample](https://raw.githubusercontent.com/noaione/.aegibulan/master/assets/centipede9frame_testsub.ass.png)